1 Obesity Alters the Metabolism

 Balance is important: We tend to think about an immune response as a swift and hard intervention once the immune system is triggered but the opposite is true.
 Immune responses need to be measured and balanced because the processes will not just remove the virus or bacterium but damage tissue in the process.
 Think about the dreaded cytokine storm in COVID-19 patients or auto-immune diseases.
 The goal is to balance removal with as little damage to body tissues as possible.

-When a white adipocyte becomes very large—above capacity—they will start leaking free fatty acids (FFAs) into the surrounding adipose tissue.
+When white adipocytes becomes very large—above capacity—they will start leaking free fatty acids (FFAs) into the surrounding adipose tissue.
 Since FFAs can freely pass through cell walls they will reach macrophages embedded in the adipose tissue.
-At the same time the super large adipocytes can become hypoxic and are more likely to undergo cell death (apoptosis).
+At the same time super large adipocytes can become hypoxic and are more likely to undergo cell death (apoptosis).

-This inflammatory signal changes the adipocyte metabolism and turns the adipocyte into what is called an inflammatory phenotype.
-This means that the adipocyte starts now to produce cytokines and other messenger molecules signaling the inflammatory status.
+This inflammatory signal changes adipocyte metabolism and turns adipocytes into what is called an inflammatory phenotype.
+This means that the adipocytes start to produce proinflammatory cytokines and other messenger molecules amplifying the signaling of the inflammatory status.

 The circulating cytokines dock to receptors on the cell surface of other tissues.
 This changes the cell metabolism of those tissues as well.
-For example cytokines can dock to blood vessel epithelium triggering an inflammatory response or can dock to cells changing insulin sensitivity.
-Systemic inflammation contributes along with other risk factors to T2D, CVD, kidney disease and other chronic diseases.
-Recently evidence emerged that systemic inflammation might contribute to cognitive decline and dementia as well.
+For example cytokines can dock to blood vessel epithelial cells triggering an inflammatory response or can dock to cells altering insulin sensitivity.
+Systemic chronic inflammation contributes along with other risk factors to T2D, CVD, kidney disease and other chronic diseases.
+Recently evidence emerged that systemic inflammation might contribute to cognitive decline during aging and dementia as well.

 Not every obese person develops chronic diseases, but evidence is strong that systemic chronic inflammation triggered by an inflamed adipose tissue in obesity is the reason why non-communicable chronic diseases are much more common in obese individuals than in individuals in the normal and overweight range.